-Many children in the Village sing in a choir and take music lessons.
-Tutors come to the village in the evening to help students with school work.
+Many children in our Village sing in a choir and take music lessons.
+Tutors come to our Village in the evening to help children with schoolwork.

 The Pestalozzi World Zambian Village has been operating on two sites in Lusaka, Zambia, for more than a decade.

-Our students start their journey with Pestalozzi World in Kasisi, on the outskirts of Lusaka.
+Our children start their journey with Pestalozzi World in Kasisi, on the outskirts of Lusaka.
 Here they spend their first two years learning the Pestalozzi World way.

-In addition to school attendance each weekday, Village residents carpentry, cookery and electronics as well as community service in the form of neighbourhood cleaning and visits to old people’s homes.
+In addition to school attendance each weekday, children learn carpentry, cookery and electronics as well as take part in community service in the form of neighbourhood cleaning and visits to old people’s homes.

 Thank you for taking this step to donate.
 Please select from the following: